colbyzg/play_on_xbmc/README.md

 ======

 # Description:
 Short script to send YouTube videos to an XBMC instance.
-I can take a YouTube URL or video ID.
+It can take a YouTube URL or video ID.

 # Without URL or video ID:
 <pre>